 A completed declaration of Part 1 and Part 2 provides a formal statement that the organisation making the declaration has not breached any of the exclusion grounds.
-Consequently we require all the organisations that you will rely on to meet the selection criteria to provide a completed Part 1 and Part 2.
-For example these could be parent companies, affiliates, associates, or essential sub-contractors, if they are relied upon to meet the selection criteria.
+Consequently, we require all the organisations that you will rely on to meet the selection criteria to provide a completed Part 1 and Part 2.
+For example, these could be parent companies, affiliates, associates, or essential sub-contractors, if they are relied upon to meet the selection criteria.
 This means that where you are joining in a group of organisations, including joint ventures and partnerships, each organisation in that group must complete one of these self-declarations.
-Sub-contractors that you rely on to meet the selection criteria upon to meet the selection that you rely on to meet the selection criteria to partnerships, each organisation in that group must complete one of these self-declarations.
 Sub-contractors that you rely on to meet the selection criteria must also complete a self-declaration (although sub-contractors that are not relied upon do not need to complete the self-declaration).